-The National Black Writers Conference
+The National Black Writers Conference (General Overview)

 The National Black Writers Conference (NBWC) is one of the major programs of the Center for Black Literature.
 It was founded by John Oliver Killens in 1986 at Medgar Evers College.
 It is held during the last weekend of March each year.

 Each conference has built upon the previous one celebrating outstanding Black writers throughout the world.